dirkpetersen/froster/README.md

                         options are set froster will automatically archive all folder meeting these criteria without prompting.
-  --age-mtime, -m       Use modified file time (mtime) instead of accessed time (atime)
+  --age-mtime, -m       Use modified file time (mtime) instead of accessed time (atime) --recursive, -r       Archive the current folder and all sub-folders --no-tar, -n          Do not move small files to tar file before archiving
 ```

 #### froster delete --help